pcarbo/varbvs/README.md

 The MATLAB subdirectory contains over 40 functions.
 Here are the most important ones:

-+ **varbvs** runs variational inference (the "inner loop") given values for the hyperparameters of the model.
-This is for variable selection in linear regression.
-We call this function "multisnp" because we used it for joint analysis of single nucleotide polymorphisms (SNPs) in a genome-wide association study, but it suitable for any problem framed as variable selection in linear regression.
++ **varbvs** returns variational estimates of the posterior statistics for the linear regression model with spike and slab priors, given choices for the hyperparameters.
+It computes the posterior statistics by running the coordinate ascent updates until that converge at a local minimum of the Kullback-Leibler divergence (which corresponds to a local maximum of the variational lower bound to the marginal log-likelihood).
+This function implements the "inner loop" in the *Bayesian Analysis* paper.

-+ **varbvsbin** is the same as multisnp, except that it is meant for variable selection in logistic regression.
-This is useful for modeling a binary-valued outcome, such as case-control status.
++ **varbvsbin** is the same as **varbvs**, except that it is meant for logistic regression instead of linear regression.
+This is useful for modeling a binary-valued outcome, such as disease status in a case-control study.

 + **varsimbvs** demonstrates how to run the full variational inference procedure for Bayesian variable selection in linear